Harassment & Discrimination Policy

 In those cases, either party (but only the parties themselves) may appeal the determination of the Director of Human Resources and the Senior Staff Member by submitting a request for an appeal in writing within five days of receiving notice of the determination to the President.
 Acceptable grounds for an appeal are limited to:

 - A sanction inconsistent with the severity of the violation;

-- Procedural effort(s) that had a material impact on the fairness of the determination (the President is not to substitute his or her judgment for that of the Director of Human Resources and Senior Staff Member); or
+- Procedural error(s) that had a material impact on the fairness of the determination (the President is not to substitute their judgment for that of the Director of Human Resources and Senior Staff Member); or

 - The discovery of material evidence not reasonably available at the time of the determination.

 The College expects all guests and non-College community members to be able to participate in its programs and offerings (to the extent otherwise appropriate) without experiencing in those programs and offerings conduct prohibited by this Policy.
 The College also expects guests and other non-community members to not engage in such conduct towards others in the context of those programs and offerings.
 If a guest or other non-community member believes that they have been subjected to such conduct in connection with a College program or offering, or if a College community member believes that they have been subjected to such conduct by a guest or other non-community member, they should make a report to Campus Safety, which will conduct an appropriate investigation and report its findings to the Director of Community Standards for action.
 The decision of the Director of Community Standards in such matters will be final.

 Whenever a person making a complaint, against whom a complaint is made, or who is a material witness to an event relevant to a complaint has a role under this Policy (e.g., is a Senior Staff Member, Director of Human Resources, etc.), the President may designate someone else to fill that person’s role under this Policy (except that in cases processed under the Tribunal provisions of the Faculty Handbook, those provisions on the selection of Tribunal members will govern).